OGR Bike Mag

 For multi-day adventurers there are two Great Walks and one Great Ride: the ever-changing Heaphy Track, dramatic Paparoa Track and remote Old Ghost Road.
 And for those just looking for a warm-up, there are shorter options.
 Stick to the sea for the Cape Foulwind Walkway (look out for the lighthouse and baby seals splashing), Truman Track (emerge from subtropical rainforest to stunning coastline), and Ship Creek (spot Fiordland crested penguins and Hector's dolphins).

-Explore short walks to waterfalls supercharged by winter rains, such as Thunder Creek Falls.
+Explore short walks to waterfalls supercharged by seasonal rains, such as Thunder Creek Falls.
 Spot stunning reflections of Franz Josef Glacier and snowy peaks in Peters Pool.
 Or make the steady 900-metre climb to Sentinel Rock to be rewarded with impressive views of Fox Glacier.

 Kawatiri Coastal Trail.jpg Kawatiri Coastal Trail.jpg